x3rAx/svelte-kit-isolated-stores/README.md

 ```

 Because this package relies on SvelteKit's generated code, you have to prevent
-Vite from building it in advance:
+Vite from building it in advance.
+To do that, add the following to your
+`svelte.config.js`:

 ```javascript
 // svelte.config.js